JetBrains/teamcity-documentation/topics/nodejs.md

 Currently, Node.js steps can only be run inside a Docker container.
 Refer to [Docker Wrapper](docker-wrapper.md) for general information about available Docker settings.

-You can define what version of Node.js to use for the current build step.
+You can define which version of Node.js to use for the current build step.
 TeamCity uses a `node:lts` image by default, or, if there is a `.nvmrc` file inside your project, TeamCity automatically detects the image specification from there while creating a build step.

 ## Autodetecting JavaScript Steps